 How is this training delivered?

-The objective of the programme is to develop the knowledge and skills of the delegate while they progress their own dedicated candidates.
+The objective of the programme is to develop the knowledge and skills of the learner while they progress their own dedicated candidates.
 In doing so, they will generate the appropriate evidence for their TAQA qualification.
 The following summarises how this can be delivered as candidate(s) are given one-to-one support and can work towards the qualification at their individual pace, taking into account work commitments.

 - Day One Induction Day - induction and explanation of TAQA Programme - provided at client's site.